dennissxz/data-science-handbook/_sources/30-ml-basics/00-ml-basics.md

 # Machine Learning Basics

 For each model, we introduce
 - Objective
-  - What is the sructural form of the model
+  - What is the structural form of the model
   - What quantity to optimize
 - Learning
   - Aka training, fitting, estimation